 Default configuration templates

 This is the place to go if you want to start from scratch.
-The various Shotgun default configurations contain all the latest apps and engines set up with a default file structure and file naming convention.
+The default configuration contain all the latest apps and engines set up with a default file structure and file naming convention.

-Typically, once you have installed the default configuration, you need to go in and tweak the config and adjust it to work with your pipeline, your application paths etc. Once you have got a project up and running, you can base your next project on this project, and keep going and evolving your studio configuration that way.
+Once you have installed the default configuration, you can manually tweak the configuration files and customize it to fit the specific needs of your pipeline.
+Once you have got a project up and running, you can base your next project on this configuration.

 The Default Configuration

 This is the default Toolkit VFX configuration and usually a great starting point when you start setting things up.
-It comes with Hiero, 3dsmax, Nuke, Maya, Mari, Houdini, and Motionbuilder set up and contains a simple, straight forward folder setup on disk.
+It comes with 3dsmax, Flame, Houdini, Nuke, Mari, Maya, Motionbuilder, and Photoshop set up and contains a simple, straight forward folder setup on disk.

 The configuration contains a number of different pieces: